Justin-Watkins/Justin-Watkins.github.io/07-LeadScoring.md

 <img src="images/ch7_roc_im.png" width="100%" />

 We can see that the curve is pushed out in the middle.
 A the curve begins to flatten, your campaign is less efficient.
+These problems are complex.
+Your data isn't perfect and it can be difficult to get the amazing results you see in texts.

 ## Key concepts and chapter summary